aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-30-perl-weekly-challenge-089.md

 Back again with challenge 89!
 I was able to tackle this one the day it was released, but I doubt that will be the case going forward.

-Once again, it seems the first task can be tackled easily in a functional way and the second one ends up being more imperative.
+Once again, it seems the first task can be tackled easily in a functional way, and the second one ends up being more imperative.
 Hoping I can try to do more things functionally in the future!

 ## Task 1: GCD Sum